 5.17 The visual amenity of the Green Belt and Metropolitan Open Land is in part a function of the use of land within it.
-Visual features such as agricultural buildings, trees, hedgerows,

-- gates and presence of livestock contribute to the rural, countryside character of many parts of the Green Belt.
+Visual features such as agricultural buildings, trees, hedgerows, gates and presence of livestock contribute to the rural, countryside character of many parts of the Green Belt.
 In other parts, seminatural environments such as grasslands and woodlands contribute positively to visual amenity in addition to their biodiversity importance.
 Outdoor sport facilities and passive recreational uses are more common in Metropolitan Open Land and provide for a more managed visual appearance.
-Proposals for uses that are not sympathetic to the existing character of Harrow's Green Belt and Metropolitan Open Land are likely to adversely impact its character and visual amenity, the strategic significance of which to the Borough is reflected in the Harrow Weald Ridge, Pinner Hill and Harrow on the Hill Area of Special Character designation, to which Policy DM6: Areas of Special Character also applies. - 5.18 Sections of the London Loop strategic walking route and local public rights of way already provide access through parts of Harrow's Green Belt and general access for the enjoyment of nature can be enjoyed at Bentley Priory open space, Harrow Weald Common and Stanmore Common.
+Proposals for uses that are not sympathetic to the existing character of Harrow's Green Belt and Metropolitan Open Land are likely to adversely impact its character and visual amenity, the strategic significance of which to the Borough is reflected in the Harrow Weald Ridge, Pinner Hill and Harrow on the Hill Area of Special Character designation, to which Policy DM6: Areas of Special Character also applies.

+- 5.18 Sections of the London Loop strategic walking route and local public rights of way already provide access through parts of Harrow's Green Belt and general access for the enjoyment of nature can be enjoyed at Bentley Priory open space, Harrow Weald Common and Stanmore Common.
 The Capital Ring strategic walking route and local public rights of way also provide access through otherwise inaccessible areas of Metropolitan Open Land.
 In addition to existing public access, there exists further opportunities to extend and improve community access and use of the Green Belt and Metropolitan Open Land, a number of which are identified in Harrow's Green Grid project(43). - 5.19 London Plan Policy 7.22 and the Council recognise the value of food production nearer to urban communities and particularly within the Green Belt and Metropolitan Open Land.
-Diversification of existing agricultural uses such as community gardens and allotments can help to sustain beneficial use of the Green Belt and Metropolitan Open Land in a way that is compatible with the area's character. - Land contain a number of heritage assets such as the original mansion houses and registered park and gardens of Bentley Priory and Grim's Dyke, historic farm complexes, cottages and a number of scheduled ancient monuments.
+Diversification of existing agricultural uses such as community gardens and allotments can help to sustain beneficial use of the Green Belt and Metropolitan Open Land in a way that is compatible with the area's character. - 5.20 Harrow's Green Belt and Metropolitan Open Land contain a number of heritage assets such as the original mansion houses and registered park and gardens of Bentley Priory and Grim's Dyke, historic farm complexes, cottages and a number of scheduled ancient monuments.
 Appropriate uses of Green Belt and MOL could help to enhance the setting of these heritage assets.
-Existing or previous uses of
+Existing or previous uses of the Green Belt provide a context or setting for a heritage asset that contributes to the asset's significance.